jonesec2/MVC_Burger_Project/README.md

 ## Live Link
 - Launch the application [here](https://dry-thicket-44026.herokuapp.com/)

+## Design
+- The site is designed to be intuitve and responsive.
+- A visually appealing banner is the first thing a user would see.
+- The "devour" section is laid out so the user can clearly understand the functionality of the website.
+- Using controllers, models, and orm, we pass information back and forth from client and server.
+Using the schema and seed will populate results in the "To be devoured" and "Already Eaten" section.

 ## Technologies Used
 - Programming Languages: HTML5, CSS3, JavaScript/jQuery, Handlebars, Express, mysql
 - Schema and Seeds included